alaaelgndy/FileUploader/README.md

 #### what if the related model has deleted.
 - by using this event it will remove the relation from database and remove the folder from the FS.
-(UploadableMediaHasDeleted) and pass your deleted record which is type of Model. thats it :).
+(UploadableMediaHasDeleted) and pass your deleted record which is type of Model. that's it :).

 ### other helpful functions.